Eight of football’s favourite dogs: Gunner, Triggs, Pickles & more

 Eric Lichaj

-Lichaj was denied the chance of a hat-trick after being refused the chance of taking one of two penalties, but a Twitter campaign saw his wife eventually crack, and they recently welcomed the newest member of the family.
+Lichaj was denied the chance of a hat-trick after being refused the chance of taking one of two penalties, but a Twitter campaign saw his wife eventually crack, and they eventually welcomed the newest member of the family.

 Pickles